 What this tells us is that people aren’t starved for options, but they are hungry for truly exceptional user experiences.
 And they’ll stick with apps that can deliver that.

 To be successful in the mobile space—that is, to deliver engaging experiences and thereby improve your product adoption and user retention rates—you need demonstrate the value of your product, show your users how to use your app, and make them feel safe and secure.
-And you need to do it all as quickly as possible.
+And you need to do it all as swiftly and delightfully as possible.